tomsoderlund/nextjs-express-mongoose-crudify-boilerplate/README.md

 ## Why is this awesome?

 This is a great starting point for a any project where you want **React** (with server-side rendering, powered by [Next.js](https://github.com/zeit/next.js)) as frontend and **Express/MongoDB** as a REST API backend.
-Lightning fast, all in JavaScript.
+Lightning fast, all JavaScript.

 ## Demo